raspberrypilearning/quiz-time/en/step_9.md

 ## Upgrade your project

-In this step you can upgrade your project by:
+In this step, you can upgrade your project by:
 + Adding more questions
 + Updating the text in the header to show the final score
 + Showing the user a message if they get full marks